Panic as up to 40,000 minks illegally released from Ohio farm

 Van Wert County Sheriff’s Office warns homeowners to be on the lookout after thousands of minks were released from a farm in Hoaglin Township

-Authorities in Ohio are searching for a suspect who broke into a mink farm and released thousands of the animals.
+Authorities are warning residents in northwest Ohio to be on the lookout after vandals broke into a farm and released up to 40,000 minks into the wild over night on Wednesday.

-The Van Wert County Sheriff’s Office said in a post on social media that between 25,000 and 40,000 minks had been let out of a farm in Hoaglin Township overnight on Tuesday.
+The Van Wert County Sheriff’s Office said in a post on social media that tens of thousands of minks had been let out of Lion Farms USA Mink Farm in Hoaglin Township, near the border with Indiana.

-The sheriff’s warned local residents and area farmers that minks are carnivorous mammals that can attack much bigger animals.
+An unknown number of suspects destroyed fencing at the farm before letting the “bothersome pests” free, the sheriff’s office said.

-“Minks are carnivorous mammals that stick to a diet consisting of fresh kills,” the sheriff’s office said.
+It warned local residents and farmers that minks, which grow up to 18 inches (45cms) in length, are carnivorous mammals that “stick to a diet of fresh kills” and can prey on much bigger animals.

 Register for free to continue reading